Columbia River Walleye Fishing Guide

 Best Time to Go Walleye Fishing

-However, the best walleye fishing of the year on the Columbia River typically starts in late April or early May and continues right through September.
-At this time of year, upriver sections of the Columbia River tend to offer the best walleye fishing in the Pacific Northwest, so as a walleye fishing guide, I plan most of these trips just below John Day Dam, a short drive up the Columbia River from The Dalles Oregon.
+The best walleye fishing of the year on the Columbia River typically starts in late April or early May and continues right through September.
+At this time of year, upriver sections of the Columbia River tend to offer the best walleye fishing in the Pacific Northwest.
+As a walleye fishing guide, I plan most of these trips just below John Day Dam, Rufus Oregon a short drive up the Columbia River from The Dalles, Oregon.

-And just maybe, with the help from Marvin’s Guide Service, that next record Columbia River walleye could have your name on it.
+Perhaps, with assistance from Marvin’s Guide Service, the next record-setting Columbia River walleye might just bear your name.

 And speaking of big fish, the prime Columbia River walleye season lines up with the best time of the year to catch monster sturgeon up to 12 feet long just downriver.
 If you want two of the best fishing trips of your life, consider booking back-to-back trips on the Columbia River.
 See our Columbia River Sturgeon Fishing article for details.